FEUP-ESOF-2020-21/open-cx-t7g1-last4/README.md

 #### Delete an event:
 - Actor: Conference Owner

-- Description: In cases where the user creates a wrong event or wants to remove events from his personal list, he can delete these events through the delete functionality.
+- Description: In cases where the user creates a wrong event or wants to remove events from his personal list, he can delete those events through the delete functionality.

 - Preconditions and Postconditions: The user should have at least one event to use delete functionality.
 After deleting an event, it will be removed from his personal events.